alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     }
     catch (TransientRiskApiException)
     {
+        // Toy example: in production you would usually use
+        // async retry logic instead of blocking with Thread.Sleep.
         Thread.Sleep(250);
         score = riskApi.GetCurrentScore(customer.Id);
     }

-    // At this point, score has already been evaluated and is known. scores.Add(score);
+    // At this point, score has already been evaluated and is known.
+    // The request has already happened, so local fallback logic still belongs here. scores.Add(score);
 }
 ```

-The loop specifies the execution policy: where requests run, how retries happen, and where delay or error handling belongs.
+Here the programmer specifies the execution policy directly, and the loop is where that control is visible: where requests run, how retries happen, and where delay or error handling belongs.
+If the retry still failed, this is also where the code would throw, log, or move the customer into a failed batch.
 In a toy example, that policy may be simple enough that wrapping the effect in `IO<T>` looks like ceremony.
+The need becomes clearer once the policy is anything beyond the simplest direct run.

 The visible type of `GetRiskScore` is: